OfficeDev/Office-Add-in-samples/Samples/excel-shared-runtime-scenario/README.md

 -  Excel on Windows (one-time purchase and subscription)

 ## Prerequisites

-The features used in this sample are currently in preview and subject to change.
-They are not currently supported for use in production environments.
-To try the preview features, you will need to [join Office Insider](https://insider.office.com/join).
-A good way to try out preview features is by using an Office 365 subscription.
-If you don't already have an Office 365 subscription, you can get one by joining the [Office 365 Developer Program](https://developer.microsoft.com/office/dev-program).

 Before running this sample, make sure you have installed a recent version of [npm](https://www.npmjs.com/get-npm) and [Node.js](https://nodejs.org/en/) on your computer.
 To check if you have already installed these tools, run the commands `node -v` and `npm -v` in your terminal.